VICO-UoE/mlpractical/environment-set-up.md

 conda install numpy scipy matplotlib jupyter
 ```

-Again you will be given list of the packages to be installed and asked to confirm whether to proceed.
+Again you will be given a list of the packages to be installed and asked to confirm whether to proceed.
 Enter `y` then wait for the packages to install (this should take around five minutes).
 In addition to Jupyter, NumPy and SciPy which we have already mentioned, we are also installing [matplotlib](http://matplotlib.org/) a plotting and visualisation library.

 Once the installation is finished, to recover some disk space we can clear the package tarballs Conda just downloaded: